top of page

 For Early Action Applicants

 Expect your decision in late January, consistent with Michigan’s established timeline.
 You will receive a decision of admit, deny, or postpone.
-If postponed, you will be moved to the Regular Decision process.
+If postponed, you will be moved to the Regular Decision round.

 For Regular Decision Applicants

 Because the class will be partially filled before RD review begins, the Regular Decision round will be highly selective.
-RD applicants are evaluated together with postponed ED and EA applicants.
+Regular Decision applicants are evaluated together with postponed ED and EA applicants.

 Quick Facts (December 1 Update)